UnaiM/OpenFramingIO/framing_management.md

 6. (Only if borders visible) Multiply every channel by the same mask.

 \* When it comes to filtering, colour management is negligible— you can’t really tell if an Alexa Wide Gamut image has been resampled in Log C V3 for example; just that it happened in a logarithmic space.

+### Viewport hints

+Defining such a graph isn’t only useful for direct image manipulation, but also to provide the artist with visual guides on, for example, which areas of the image fall outside the borders of the frame that will be delivered.

+Calculating the corner coordinates of an _Output_ projected onto the area defined by a set of _Rules_ should be trivial, but usually **lens distortion** will need to be accounted for as well.
+This isn’t within the scope of this project.